crinuleiroz/z64-bank-creator/README.md

 ## TODO
 > [!IMPORTANT]
 > This is not an exhaustive list of planned features and functionality of the app.
-This TODO list is a way to keep track of what has and hasn't been implemented to release version 1.0.0 of the app.
+This TODO list is a way to keep track of what has and hasn't been implemented in order to release version 1.0.0 of the app.
 ### Structure Functionality
 - [x] Load user-defined structure presets
 - [x] Create empty user-defined structure presets